deanlorenz/arise-predictions/ui/README.md

-# ARIZE prediction UI
+# ARISE prediction UI

-This UI provides consumable and efficient user-friendly fronting to ARIZE prediction functionality.
+This UI provides consumable and efficient user-friendly fronting to ARISE prediction functionality.
 It is making use of the `streamlit` library to execute `arise` commands and present the outputs in convenient and friendly fashion.